Feature Presentation

 Direction: James Ponsoldt helms one of A24's first films.
 Spectacular?
 I'm not sure.

 Screenplay: Scott Neustadter and Michael H. Weber also wrote (500) Days of Summer, which I almost can't believe.
 That movie makes terrible people very pleasant.
-This movie just forces you to hang out with people who do nothing but make terrible decisions, be mean to people to love them, and drink their days away.
+This movie just forces you to hang out with people who do nothing but make terrible decisions, be mean to people who love them, and drink their days away.
 Though, maybe that's the point...

 Best moment: Sutter’s reunion with his father touched me a lot more this time around.